Capability: Security Process

 You should read this section if you do not have plans in place for security policies, risk assessment, incident response, and data security.

 Most organizations know that it is important to protect their data and resources from loss or damage due to theft, human or computer error, malicious intent, or any number of other events.
 You can take steps to limit the opportunities for loss or damage to occur.
 You can also establish policies and procedures to respond to and minimize the effects of the loss or damage to your IT environment.
-The Rationalized level in this guide deviates somewhat from the Core Infrastructure Optimization Online Self-Assessment and focuses on the following topics: two-factor user authentication, standard security review for new assets, and data classification processes.
+The Dynamic level in this guide deviates somewhat from the Core Infrastructure Optimization Online Self-Assessment and focuses on advanced two-factor user authentication.

 Phase 1: Assess

-The Assess phase should determine the appropriate security needs for your organization and which processes are currently in place.
+During the Assess phase, you should determine the appropriate security needs for your organization and identify which authentication processes and technologies are currently in place.
 Security requirements can vary dramatically from company to company or institution to institution based, for example, on size, industry or field, or regional laws and regulations.
 Gathering the requirements of your organization will allow you to define an appropriate security process.

 Phase 2: Identify

-During the Identify phase, an organization will examine the tools and procedures currently in place and determine what the security requirements are for its organization.
-During this phase, you will gather security policies that are currently implied or enforced, in addition to technology components already in use or at your disposal.
+During the Identify phase, you will examine the tools and procedures currently in place in your organization and determine what the security requirements are for your organization.
+During this phase, you will gather authentication policies that are currently implied or enforced, in addition to technology components already in use or at your disposal.
 You will also gather any external requirements based on laws or regulations for your region or industry.

 Phase 3: Evaluate and Plan

-Two-factor authentication systems overcome the issues of single secret authentication by the requirement of a second secret.
-Two-factor authentication uses a combination of the following items:
+Advanced two-factor authentication systems overcome the issues of single secret authentication by the requirement of a second secret.
+Advanced two-factor authentication uses a combination of two of the following three items:

 Something that the user has, such as a hardware token or a smart card.